 Step 2

-Optional: Blanch the asparagus (bottom section) by simply placing a bundle of tied asparagus into a pot of boiling, salted water.
+Optional: Blanch the asparagus (bottom section) by simply placing the bundle of tied asparagus into a pot of boiling, salted water.
 The water should have enough salt so it has a 'sea water' saltiness to the taste.
 Boil the stems section until tender, about 3 minutes.

 Step 3